Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

       - **Match Pattern**: ``L_``
       - **Replacement**: ``LINEITEM_``

-#### **Calculate Unit Price, Discounts, and Tax**
+### **Calculate Unit Price, Discounts, and Tax**

-5. Now that we have cleaned up the column names on the ``LINEITEM`` table, let's perform a few calculations that we want to see downstream in our analytics.
+5. Now that the column names are updated on the ``LINEITEM`` table, let's perform a few calculations that we want to see downstream in our analytics.
 We want to add some columns that calculate the unit base price per item, discounted price per item, total discount amount, and total sales amount.

     - We will use an [**Expression Evaluator**](https://docs.streamsets.com/portal/platform-txsnowflake/latest/tx-snowflake/Processors/Expression.html#concept_i1k_wxc_5rb) to create new columns.
       - Add an **Expression Evaluator** processor to the canvas after the **Update Column Prefixes** processor.
       - Name the **Expression Evaluator** ``Calculate Unit and Total Amounts``.
       - Go to the **Expressions** tab.
-      - Now we want to add the following columns and accompanying calcuations.
+      - Now we want to add the following columns and accompanying calculations.
 Don't add this just yet!

         | Column name | Expression |
         | --- | --- |